GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/pwa-checklist/index.md

 #### How

-W3C’s Introduction to Web Accessibility is a good place to start.
+W3C's Introduction to Web Accessibility is a good place to start.
 For testing, a majority of accessibility testing must be done manually.
 Tools like the Accessibility audits in Lighthouse, axe, and Accessibility Insights can help you automate some accessibility testing.
-It’s also important to use semantically correct elements instead of recreating those elements on your own (for instance, `a` and `button` elements).
+It's also important to use semantically correct elements instead of recreating those elements on your own (for instance, `a` and `button` elements).
 This ensures that when you do need to build more advanced functionality, accessible expectations are met (like when to use arrows vs. tabs).
 A11Y Nutrition Cards has excellent advice on this for some common components.

 ### Can be discovered through search